 - Capitalizes the first letter of the first word in every sentence.

 - Capitalizes the first letter of the first word within every table cell.

 - Capitalizes the first letter in day names, such as Sunday, Monday, etc.

 - If you accidentally leave the Caps Lock on, PowerPoint can sometimes detect it and fix this problem.
 For example, if you typed "hE WAS GLAD TO SEE US", PowerPoint may conclude that the Caps Lock is inappropriately on, and so it turns the Caps Lock off for you and corrects the sentence.

 - You must leave this check-box selected so that the word list of AutoCorrect entries is always referred to, to correct text as you type.
 We explain how you can add, edit, or delete these AutoCorrect entries in our Creating and Editing AutoCorrect Entries in PowerPoint 2016 for Windows tutorial.

-- Click this button to open the AutoCorrect Exceptions dialog box, as shown in Figure 5.
+- Click this button to open the AutoCorrect Exceptions dialog box, as shown in Figure 5, below.
 This dialog box has three tabs.
-The first tab is called First Letter, Here you can enter a list of capitalization exceptions, such as abbreviations that use periods but aren't at the end of a sentence (for example, approx. and Ave.).
+The first tab is called First Letter.
+Here, you can enter a list of capitalization exceptions, such as abbreviations that use periods but aren't at the end of a sentence (for example, approx. and Ave.).
 You can also set up a list of Two Initial Capitals exceptions in INitial CAps, the other tab of this dialog box.
-And the Other Corrections tab provides list to add other exceptions.
+Finally, the Other Corrections tab provides options to add other exceptions.